 You will be constantly learning from, challenging and questioning the HR Business Partners, will work closely and seek the advice and support of the specialist HR teams to ensure the most appropriate solutions are being deployed in the business.
 Requiring considerable self-investment, you needs to be informed and knowledgeable and have an understanding of the implications of alternative solutions.

 You will work closely with the HR Operations team, support the HR Administration team, contribute to and feedback on key processes, understand the MI being analysed and provide support on HR projects.

 Skills we are looking for

-•Knowledge / experience in the key areas of employment law.
-Demonstrate how they keep their knowledge current.
+● Knowledge / experience in the key areas of employment law and able to exhibit how you keep that knowledge current.

-•Good understanding of various aspects of Reward.
-Can demonstrate involvement (beyond administrative) in one or more of the Reward processes.
+● Good understanding of various aspects of Reward with the ability to demonstrate involvement in Reward processes.

-•Good understanding of performance management.
-Able to discuss the benefits of different approaches.
+● Good understanding of performance management with the ability to discuss the benefits of different approaches.

 ● Experience working with L&D teams to identify development requirements / input into the design of learning or development interventions.